Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

-Since \(\vb R\) is discrete, we can marginalize it out as follows: This decouples the total number of parameters from the sample size.
+\subparagraph{Small samples: Inference directly on the marginal likelihood.} Since \(\vb R\) is discrete, we can marginalize it out as follows: This decouples the total number of parameters from the sample size.
 Additionally, Equation \eqref{eq:post-marg} has only continuous parameters, and so can be used with any general Bayesian inference procedure such as Markov chain Monte Carlo (MCMC).
-However, the moderate-to-high dimensionality in practical settings, even after integrating out \(\vb R\), makes MCMC algorithms computationally too expensive outside of relatively small datasets.
+However, the moderate-to-high dimensionality in practical settings, even after integrating out \(\vb R\), and the expensive likelihood calculation due to the sum nested within the outer product, makes MCMC algorithms computationally too expensive outside of relatively small datasets.